 General Tips

-Manchester is one of the most gay-friendly places in the UK, which is itself a really progressive country.
+Manchester is one of the most gay-friendly places in the UK, which is itself a very progressive country.
 For LGBTQ+ travelers, the best place to stay in Manchester is anywhere near the Gay Village around Canal Street.
-This is so you get the full feel of what makes the city so special for LGBTQ+ folks and not because the rest of the city isn’t welcoming.
+This allows you to fully experience what makes the city so special for LGBTQ+ folks, and not because the rest of the city isn’t welcoming.

-Manchester can be seen over a long weekend – and most likely a long night out or two – because the truth is there isn’t a lot going on for tourists outside of Manchester city center – a lot of ‘Greater Manchester’ is very residential.
-For a longer stay, Manchester makes a great base to explore Northern England with cities like Liverpool, Blackpool and Leeds within reach.
+Manchester can be explored over a long weekend—and probably a long night out or two—because the truth is there isn’t a lot going on for tourists outside of Manchester city center.
+Much of ‘Greater Manchester’ is very residential.
+For a longer stay, Manchester makes a great base to explore Northern England, with cities like Liverpool, Blackpool, and Leeds within reach.

-The weather in Manchester is infamously not great, but that’s part of its charm giving it an industrial English feel.
-Despite this, Mancurians (people from Manchester) and “northerners” in general are known for being extremely friendly.
-In any given bar, or even just a bus stop, you’ll find strangers striking up a conversation out of nowhere.
-Note that ‘you alright’ is a common greeting in England – especially up north – and is not in fact an implication that you are looking a bit rough around the edges.
+The weather in Manchester is famously not great, but that’s part of its charm, giving it an industrial English feel.
+Despite this, Mancunians (people from Manchester) and “Northerners” in general are known for being extremely friendly.
+In any given bar—or even just at a bus stop—you’ll often find strangers striking up a conversation out of nowhere.
+Note that ‘you alright?’ is a common greeting in England—especially up north—and is not, in fact, an implication that you look a bit rough around the edges.

 Transportation & Airport Transfer

-Manchester airport is the second largest in the UK – after London – with flights connecting the region to a range of international destinations, such as Beijing, Singapore, Hong Kong, New York, Houston and Toronto.
-The airport's three terminals are handily connected by a free shuttle bus.
+Manchester Airport is the second largest in the UK—after London—with flights connecting the region to a range of international destinations such as Beijing, Singapore, Hong Kong, New York, Houston, and Toronto.
+The airport's three terminals are conveniently connected by a free shuttle bus.

-Manchester Airport is twelve miles from the city center, with trains from Manchester Airport to Manchester Piccadilly station (the most central of the stations) taking around twenty minutes and costing around £20 pounds a trip.
-They run every ten minutes, seven days a week, through train operators TransPennine Express and Northern Rail.
+Manchester Airport is twelve miles from the city center, with trains from Manchester Airport to Manchester Piccadilly Station (the most central of the stations) taking around twenty minutes and costing about £20 per trip.
+Trains run every ten minutes, seven days a week, through train operators TransPennine Express and Northern Rail.

-Alternatively, coaches can be caught from Manchester Airport Coach station, which is only a ten minute walk to the Airport terminals via the indoor Skylink walkway.
-There are seven coaches a day with the average cost for a ticket around £6 – making it a much cheaper option than taking the train.
-The cheapest option, however, at £4.60 is the Metrolink Tram Service, which can be caught a ten minute walk away from the terminals and stopping at Manchester Victoria Station, taking about an hour.
-Information on the buses, trains and trams can be found through the Bee Network.
+Alternatively, coaches can be caught from Manchester Airport Coach Station, which is only a ten-minute walk from the airport terminals via the indoor Skylink walkway.
+There are seven coaches a day, with the average ticket costing around £6, making it a much cheaper option than the train.
+The cheapest option, however, at £4.60, is the Metrolink Tram Service, which can be caught after a ten-minute walk from the terminals and stops at Manchester Victoria Station.
+The tram takes about an hour.
+Information on buses, trains, and trams can be found through the Bee Network.

-Getting around Manchester is a simple affair, the city center isn’t actually that big and easy to walk around.
-Within the city center there’s also a bus – the yellow ones with ‘free bus signs in the window’ – providing a free ‘hop on, hop off’ service and linking all of the main rail stations, shopping districts and business areas.
+Getting around Manchester is simple, as the city center isn’t very big and is easy to walk around.
+Within the city center, there’s also a bus—the yellow ones with ‘free bus’ signs in the window—providing a free ‘hop-on, hop-off’ service and linking all the main rail stations, shopping districts, and business areas.

-For longer distances – or if you don’t like waiting for buses – consider jumping on the Metrolink tram (Manchester's metro equivalent).
-You have to pay before you board the tram and you can either buy a ticket from the machines at the station or use a contactless payment method (smartphone, smartwatch, credit card) to touch-in.
-Singles cost £1.40 but day travelcards can be purchased for £2.70.
-Don't forget to use the same device you used to tap in to tap out at your destination.
+For longer distances—or if you don’t like waiting for buses—consider using the Metrolink tram (Manchester's metro equivalent).
+You must pay before boarding the tram, and you can either buy a ticket from the machines at the station or use a contactless payment method (smartphone, smartwatch, credit card) to tap in.
+Singles cost £1.40, but day travel cards can be purchased for £2.70.
+Don’t forget to use the same device you used to tap in to tap out at your destination.

 Gay Hotels in Manchester